 Beats by Dre Powerbeats Pro

-If you are one of those that want to be able to throw themselves off big drops on a mountain bike, charge downhill with reckless abandon, or launch off large ramps with a skateboard, all while being absolutely certain their earbuds are not going to fall out, the Beats by Dre Powerbeats Pro is where you should start.
-The unique over-ear hooks of these buds make them far and away the most stable we have tested, easily shrugging off even the biggest of bumps without a hint of discomfort.
-They also offer a great, bass-forward sound that flatters most workout playlists.
+If you are a person that wants to be able to throw themselves off big drops on a mountain bike, charge downhill with reckless abandon, or launch off large ramps with a skateboard, all while being absolutely sure their earbuds are not going to fall out, the Beats by Dre Powerbeats Pro is where you should start.
+These buds' unique over-ear hooks make them one of the most stable we have tested, easily shrugging off even the biggest bumps without a hint of discomfort.
+They also offer an excellent, bass-forward sound that flatters most workout playlists.

-The biggest con to these buds is the price — they are some of the most expensive on the market.
-Additionally, depending on what type of sunglasses you wear the over-ear hooks can sometimes get in the way.
+The biggest con to these buds is the price — they are one of the most expensive buds on the market.
+Additionally, depending on what type of sunglasses you wear, the over-ear hooks can sometimes get in the way.
 If you're looking for unflinchingly stable earbuds for all of your extreme adventures, the Beats by Dre Powerbeats Pro will serve you well.

 Read review: Beats by Dre Powerbeats Pro